manniwood/iidy/DESIGN.md

 might assign non-overlapping ranges of downloads to workers to procdess in parallel.

+That's the problem IIDY tries to solve.

+Usually this problem would not stand alone in as its own project, but this is for fun/education.

+## Constraint

+How much can I get done using just the Go standard library?
+I definitely need a library to connect to PostgreSQL (the data store I used for this project) but otherwise, everything else can be done using Go's standard library.

 ## DB

 One way to keep track of this in an RDBMS is through a simple